Tangier (1946) review: discount Casablanca

 So based on that information, I can only conclude that Bandit Goes Country is more of an attempt to reboot the franchise with a fresh coat of paint, completely unburdened by any past continuity or canon.

-While I can respect the impulse to try something different and not rely on Baby Boomer nostalgia to get by, it’s clear that the filmmakers didn’t have any clear idea of where to take the character using this blank canvas.
+While I can respect the impulse to try something different and not rely on Baby Boomer nostalgia to get by, the filmmakers clearly didn’t have any idea of where to take the character using this blank canvas.

 This lack of direction is most visible in the movie’s story, which just meanders for 90 minutes and gets bogged down in a bunch of useless subplots.